-Increase Recycling Rates: 5 Easy Ways To Increase Recycling Awareness
+Increase Recycling Rates ♻️ – 5 Easy Ways To Increase Recycling Awareness

-Many individuals are unaware that humans produce 3000 million tonnes of plastics per year, approximately 5 million tonnes will end up in our oceans.
+Increase Recycling Rates ♻️: many individuals are unaware that humans produce 3000 million tonnes of plastics per year, approximately 5 million tonnes will end up in our oceans.
 The importance of increasing recycling rates is essential as this ongoing issue impacts our environment and well-being.

 There are many ways to increase recycling awareness, even the smallest changes have a massive impact on the environment.
 I will start by listing 5 simple changes we can implement within our daily life’s to support the environment, become eco-friendly and save a fortune.

 This one is for all the Caffeine addicts including myself!
 Did you know that our usual morning coffee runs are affecting our planet?
-Were you aware that the coffee cups we purchase from our favourite café’s are made from a mixture of paper and plastic, they contain a plastic lining which is made from polyethylene in order to be able to poor liquid inside and make the cups waterproof.
+Were you aware that the coffee cups we purchase from our favourite café’s are made from a mixture of paper and plastic, they contain a plastic lining which is made from polyethylene in order to be able to pour the liquid inside and make the cups waterproof.

-Many coffee shops now offer 10% off for those who use reusable keep cups, I have only discovered this myself and I’ve already saved 8 coffee purchases with my 10% discount per coffee.
+Many coffee shops now offer 10 per cent off for those who use reusable keep cups, I have only discovered this myself and I’ve already saved 8 coffee purchases with my 10% discount per coffee.
 This is an amazing way to increase recycling awareness, why not save money and the environment at the same time?
 It’s best to acknowledge people who are unaware of the impact of using coffee cups in order to increase recycling rates.

 I have recently discovered eco-friendly bamboo straws which are reusable, recyclable, cost-effective most importantly biodegradable.

 It’s quite common to see individuals holding bottled water without being aware of the environmental impact those bottles are causing.
 The consumption of bottled water has increased greatly within the past decade.
-Many people often have a perception that bottled water is tastier, healthier and much more convenient then tap water.
+Many people often have a perception that bottled water is tastier, healthier and much more convenient than tap water.

 We’re all aware of the recent changes in plastic bags at our local grocery stores.
 They have introduced eco-friendly cloth bags that are a one-time purchase of $1, that’s right!
-Only $1 for a shopping that can be used for years whilst grocery shopping.
+Only $1 for shopping that can be used for years whilst grocery shopping.